hackclub/hackclub/workshops/discord_chatbot/README.md

 Now, try sending a message in the server.

-This is what I received from the bot when i tried to talk with it
+This is what I received from the bot when I tried to talk with it

 ![bot texting](https://cloud-cl244cmpv.vercel.app/screenshot14.png)